BrunoCostaGH/XP-SLC-Integration/README.md

 ```

 > [!IMPORTANT]
-> Make sure you have 'Pilot Mode (Manual)' with 'Synchronise With Simulator' enabled in the SLC Door Management Window.
+> Ensure you have 'Pilot Mode (Manual)' with 'Synchronise With Simulator' enabled in the SLC Door Management Window.

 > [!NOTE]
 > Please note that the doors cannot be operated through SLC, as it solely reads from the dataset without the capability to write to it.
 > Consequently, the 'Cabin Crew Mode (Automatic)' feature does not function with this integration.

+## Supported Aircrafts
+ - Laminar Research A330-3
+ - Laminar Research B737-8
+ - Laminar Research MD-82

+ - Zibo Mod B737-800X